 How Often Should You Take CBD Oil?

-The amount of CBD oil you should take depends on the severity of the condition you’re facing and your weight.
+The amount of CBD oil you should take depends on the severity of your condition and your weight.

 For instance, a person with severe anxiety might need a higher dose than someone with mild to moderate anxiety.

 Similarly, if you weigh below 130 pounds, you can take up to 10mg of CBD oil every day.
-If you’re above 130 pounds, a dose of 10-20mg will suit you best.
+If you’re above 130 pounds, a 10-20mg dose will suit you best.
 However, for a person, with more than 230 pounds, a 30mg dose will do.

 For more details about this topic, check out our article about the right CBD dosage.